 - Program and service management

-Utilizing the Orange Business Services global IP VPN and the company’s extensive implementation and project management expertise enabled this complex project to be delivered on time and on budget.
+Utilizing the Orange Business global IP VPN and the company’s extensive implementation and project management expertise enabled this complex project to be delivered on time and on budget.

 - Controlled network management costs